Insurrection marks moment of reckoning for Republicans | WTOP

 The party, which has been defined over the past four years by its loyalty to Trump, began recalibrating in the aftermath of Wednesday’s chaos.

-One of his closest allies in Congress, GOP Sen. Lindsey Graham of South Carolina, said “enough is enough.”
+One of Trump’s closest allies in Congress, GOP Sen. Lindsey Graham of South Carolina, said “enough is enough.”

-Another South Carolina Republican, Rep. Nancy Mace, said Trump’s accomplishments in office “were wiped out today.”
+Rep. Nancy Mace, R-S.C., said Trump’s accomplishments in office “were wiped out today.”

-At least one senior White House staffer resigned, and more resignations were possible as the weight of the day’s events settled in.
+Trump’s former acting chief of staff Mick Mulvaney, now a special envoy to Northern Ireland, joined a growing number of administration officials who are resigning.
+“I can’t do it.
+I can’t stay,” Mulvaney told CNBC on Thursday.
+“Those who choose to stay, and I have talked with some of them, are choosing to stay because they’re worried the president might put someone worse in.”

+Stephanie Grisham, the first lady Melania Trump’s chief of staff and a former White House press secretary, submitted her resignation.
+Deputy national security adviser Matt Pottinger, White House social secretary Rickie Niceta and deputy press secretary Sarah Matthews also resigned, according to officials.

-But for the party to move forward, it will need to grapple with the reality that Trump in fact lost to President-elect Joe Biden by more than 7 million votes and a 306-232 margin in the Electoral College.
+For the party to move forward, it will need to deal with the reality that Trump lost to President-elect Joe Biden by more than 7 million votes and a 306-232 margin in the Electoral College, a result Congress certified early Thursday when it finished accepting all the electoral votes.

+Trump acknowledged his term was coming to a close, but not that he had actually lost.

+“Even though I totally disagree with the outcome of the election, and the facts bear me out, nevertheless there will be an orderly transition on January 20th,” he said in a statement minutes after Congress certified the vote.
+“I have always said we would continue our fight to ensure that only legal votes were counted.
+While this represents the end of the greatest first term in presidential history, it’s only the beginning of our fight to Make America Great Again!”

 Former Republican President George W. Bush described the violent mob as “a sickening and heartbreaking sight.”
 He declined to call out Trump or his allies, but the implication was clear when Bush said the siege “was undertaken by people whose passions have been inflamed by falsehoods and false hopes.”